Children & Youth After School

 Monday-Thursday 3:15-5:30: This program provides middle school students an opportunity to strengthen their English learning language skills as well as have fun while doing a wide range of activities such as journal making, dancing, poetry, and cooking after school.
 Eastern students act in a tutor and mentor capacity to build self-confidence among the children.

-The Sister to Sister Mentor Program (Registration is Closed)
+The Sister to Sister Mentor Program (Registration is closed for this semester)

 Brother to Brother Mentor Program (Register Here)